Dev0ke/VGaze/README.md

-# Velociraptor - Endpoint visibility and collection tool.
+# Velociraptor - Endpoint visibility and collection tool.new2025/11/4

 Velociraptor is a tool for collecting host based state information using The Velociraptor Query Language (VQL) queries.